firehol/blocklist-ipsets/ip2location_country/README.md

-The following list was automatically generated on Fri Oct 28 05:50:14 UTC 2016.
+The following list was automatically generated on Mon Nov 14 03:03:23 UTC 2016.

 The update frequency is the maximum allowed by internal configuration.
 A list will never be downloaded sooner than the update frequency stated.
 A list may also not be downloaded, after this frequency expired, if it has not been modified on the server (as reported by HTTP `IF_MODIFIED_SINCE` method).